 The Ministry of Community Safety and Correctional Services initiated a review to explore the advisability of expanding deployment of CEWs.
 The review included an examination of current medical literature, a jurisdictional scan and consultation with stakeholders, including police and civil liberties advocates.

-Following the conclusion of this review, the Minister has decided to lift the existing restriction and to allow police services to determine which officers should be permitted to carry CEWs, based on their local needs and circumstances.
+Following the conclusion of this review, the minister has decided to lift the existing restriction and to allow police services to determine which officers should be permitted to carry CEWs, based on their local needs and circumstances.

 The government is committed to openness and accountability in policing.
 After consulting with policing and community groups, the government is introducing changes that:

 The Ministry of Community Safety and Correctional Services will continue to monitor and review the use of CEWs and will assess the impact of expanded use going forward.
-In addition, the Ministry will continue to working with our community partners to review de-escalation and review use-of-force training, including best practices for police officers interacting with people in crisis.
+In addition, the ministry will continue working with our community partners to review de-escalation and review use-of-force training, including best practices for police officers interacting with people in crisis.